-As set out in Alberta Energy Regulator (AER) Bulletin 2018-37 issued December 13, new requirements meant to reduce methane emissions from the upstream oil and gas industry have been added to Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting, and Directive 017: Measurement Requirements for Oil and Gas Operation.
-These changes will not take effect until January 1, 2020 with some changes taking effect at an even later date.
-As well, the AER has issued Manual 015: How to Estimate Methane Emissions Reporting to the AER and Manual 016: How to Develop a Fugitive Emissions Management Program in support of the changes made to Directives 060 and 17.
+As set out in Alberta Energy Regulator (AER) Bulletin 2018-37 issued December 13, 2018, new requirements meant to reduce methane emissions from the upstream oil and gas industry have been added to Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting, and Directive 017: Measurement Requirements for Oil and Gas Operation.
+These changes will not take effect until January 1, 2020, with some changes taking effect at a later date.
+The AER has issued Manual 015: How to Estimate Methane Emissions Reporting to the AER and Manual 016: How to Develop a Fugitive Emissions Management Program in support of the changes made to Directives 060 and 017.

-See our 2017 report Methane Reduction under the Climate Change Leadership Plan which provides an overview of provincial methane regulations (prior to the recent changes which take effect in 2020), as well as, regulatory approaches taken in the US and the UK.
+See our 2017 report, Methane Reduction under the Climate Change Leadership Plan, which provides an overview of provincial methane regulations (prior to the recent changes that take effect in 2020), and regulatory approaches are taken in the US and the UK.
 The report also provides a review of the federal regulations in their draft form.
 See also our previous blog post summarizing the (then draft) provincial and federal requirements.

 CHANGES TO ALBERTA’S METHANE REQUIREMENTS

-In Alberta, requirements relating to emissions from oil and gas activities are set out in a variety of directives and informational letters issued by the AER.
-These include technical requirements for measuring and reporting emissions associated with wells, pipelines and facilities.
-The most relevant is Directive 60: Upstream Petroleum Industry Flaring, Incinerating, and Venting (Directive 60).
+In Alberta, requirements relating to emissions from oil and gas activities are set out in various directives and informational letters issued by the AER.
+These include technical requirements for measuring and reporting emissions associated with wells, pipelines, and facilities.
+The most relevant is Directive 60: Upstream Petroleum Industry Flaring, Incinerating, and Venting (Directive 060).

 Effective January 1, 2022, crude bitumen batteries must limit routine vent gas to either:

-• from the crude bitumen fleet, less than an average vent gas rate in each month of 3.0 103 m3 per facility ID.
+from the crude bitumen fleet, less than an average vent gas rate of 3.0 103 m3 per facility ID each month.

-However, vent gas for crude bitumen batteries that are thermal in situ schemes and thermal in situoperations under the Oil Sands Conservation Act and the Oil Sands Conservation Rule is excluded from the above vent gas limits.
-Also excluded are batteries with either crude oil well or crude bitumen wells within the Peace River area as defined in Directive 084.
+However, vent gas for crude bitumen batteries that are thermal in situ schemes and thermal in situ operations under the Oil Sands Conservation Act and the Oil Sands Conservation Rule is excluded from the above vent gas limits.
+Also excluded are batteries with either crude oil wells or crude bitumen wells within the Peace River area as defined in Directive 084.

-Part 8.6 of Directive 60 sets out some equipment-specific vent gas limits for pneumatic devices, compressor seals, and glycol dehydrators proposed:
+Section 8.6 of Directive 060 sets out some equipment-specific vent gas limits for pneumatic devices, compressor seals, and glycol dehydrators proposed:

-1. Pneumatic Devices: For pneumatic devices installed after January 1, 2022, vent gas must be controlled from at least 90% of the instruments installed in a calendar year.
-Level controllers that actuate between 0 and 15 minutes must use a relay to reduce or minimize venting or actuation frequency must be adjusted to greater than 15 minutes.
+Pneumatic Devices: For pneumatic devices installed on or after January 1, 2022, vent gas must be controlled from at least 90% of the instruments installed in a calendar year.
+Level controllers that actuate between 0 and 15 minutes must use a relay to reduce or minimize venting, or actuation frequency must be adjusted to greater than 15 minutes.
 Pneumatic pumps that operate more than 750 hours per calendar year must not emit vent gas.
-Other pneumatic instruments must have a steady-state vent gas rate less than 0.17m3/hr.
-Effective January 1, 2023, any level controllers or pneumatic instruments installed before January 1, 2022 must be retrofitted with a low vent alternative (to meet the above parameters).
+Other pneumatic instruments must have a steady-state vent gas rate of less than 0.17m3/hr.
+Effective January 1, 2023, any level controllers or pneumatic instruments installed before January 1, 2022, must be retrofitted with a low vent alternative (to meet the above parameters).

-2. Compressor Seals: Vent gas limits apply to vent gas from seals of a reciprocating or centrifugal compressor that is rated 75 kW or more and is pressurized for at least 450 hours per calendar year.
+Compressor Seals: Vent gas limits apply to vent gas from seals of a reciprocating or centrifugal compressor rated 75 kW or more and is pressurized for at least 450 hours per calendar year.
 Such compressor seals must be tested at least every 9000 hours that it is pressurized.
-Effective January 1, 2023, vent gas from reciprocating compressor seals must be limited to less than 0.83 m3/hr/throw.
-With respect to centrifugal compressor seals installed after January 1, 2022, the vent gas rate must be limited to less than 3.40 m3/hr/compressor.
-Those installed before January 1, 2022 must limit vent gas to less than 10.20 m3/hr/compressor.
+Effective January 1, 2023, vent gas from reciprocating compressor seals must be limited to less than 0.35 m3/hr/throw.
+With respect to centrifugal compressor seals installed on or after January 1, 2022, the vent gas rate must be limited to less than 3.40 m3/hr/compressor.
+Those installed before January 1, 2022, must limit vent gas to less than 10.20 m3/hr/compressor.

-3. Glycol Dehydrators: Glycol dehydrators installed after January 1, 2022 must emit less than 68kg methane/day.
+Glycol Dehydrators: Glycol dehydrators installed on or after January 1, 2022, must emit less than 68kg methane/day.
 Effective January 1, 2023, the average methane emissions rate from the glycol dehydrator fleet (which consists of operating glycol dehydrators installed before January 1, 2022) must be less than 136 kg methane/day in the calendar year.

-Aside from these equipment-specific limits, the overall vent gas limit on a site basis is what is applicable to methane emissions.
-While the AER requires preparation of a Methane Reduction Retrofit Compliance Plan (MRRCP), there are no prescriptive requirements to adopt certain technology designed to reduce and prevent leaks of methane.
+Aside from these equipment-specific limits, the overall vent gas limit on a site basis is what applies to methane emissions.
+While the AER requires the preparation of a Methane Reduction Retrofit Compliance Plan (MRRCP), there are no prescriptive requirements to adopt certain technology designed to reduce and prevent leaks of methane.

-In addition to developing a MRRCP, operators must document a Fugitive Emissions Management Program (FEMP) designed to reduce fugitive emissions.
-The mandatory elements of a FEMP are set out in Appendix 12 of Directive 60 and further direction (including best practices) is provided by Manual 016: How to Develop a Fugitive Emissions Management Program.
-It should be noted that the AER will consider “innovative and science-based” alternative programs to the FEMP prescribed by Directive 60.
-These could incorporate the use of unmanned aerial vehicles, vehicle-mounted sensors and continuous monitoring devices.
+In addition to developing an MRRCP, operators must document a Fugitive Emissions Management Program (FEMP) designed to reduce fugitive emissions.
+The mandatory elements of a FEMP are set out in Appendix 12 of Directive 060, and further direction (including best practices) is provided by Manual 016: How to Develop a Fugitive Emissions Management Program.
+It should be noted that the AER will consider “innovative and science-based” alternative programs to the FEMP prescribed by Directive 060.
+These could incorporate the use of unmanned aerial vehicles, vehicle-mounted sensors, and continuous monitoring devices.

-Under Directive 60, there are some monitoring and reporting requirements.
-Depending on the facility or equipment type, an operator must conduct fugitive emissions surveys either once or 3 times a year.
-A survey must look at equipment components; pneumatic devices; tank-top equipment; surface casing vents and the area around the wellbore; equipment used to destroy vent gas; and equipment used to conserve vent gas (using the methodologies specified in Directive 60).
+Under Directive 060, there are some monitoring and reporting requirements.
+Depending on the facility or equipment type, an operator must conduct fugitive emissions surveys either once (annually) or three times (tri-annually) a year.
+A survey must look at equipment components; pneumatic devices; tank-top equipment; surface casing vents and the area around the wellbore; equipment used to destroy vent gas; and equipment used to conserve vent gas (using the methodologies specified in Directive 060).

-Where fugitive emissions surveys are not required, an annual fugitive emissions screening must be conducted by the operator at all well-sites.
-A screening can be done via:
+Where fugitive emissions surveys are not required, the operator must conduct an annual fugitive emissions screening at all well-sites.
+Screening can be done via:

 In addition to operator conducted surveys and screenings, the AER may conduct an emissions survey or screening.
-There is no indication in Directive 60 as to the frequency of AER conducted emissions surveys or screenings.
-Further, there are no additional enforcement mechanisms specific to methane emissions provided in Directive 60 (so presumably typical AER enforcement mechanisms, such as warning and administrative sanctions will apply).
+There is no indication in Directive 060 as to the frequency of AER conducted emissions surveys or screenings.
+Further, there are no additional enforcement mechanisms specific to methane emissions provided in Directive 060 (presumably, typical AER enforcement mechanisms, such as warning and administrative sanctions, will apply).

-Overall these changes to Directive 60 do not reflect a significant shift from the current approach to the measurement, monitoring, and reporting of emissions in Alberta.
+Overall, these changes to Directive 060 do not reflect a significant shift from the current approach to measuring, monitoring, and reporting emissions in Alberta.
 It remains a performance-based approach to emissions reductions, now with some direct references to methane.
-And a question remains as to the equivalency of Alberta’s approach to the federal approach under the Canadian Environmental Protection Act which has a more comprehensive approach to leak detection and repair, and a more prescriptive approach to various sources of methane emissions.
+And a question remains as to the equivalency of Alberta’s approach to the federal approach under the Canadian Environmental Protection Act, which has a more comprehensive approach to leak detection and repair and a more prescriptive approach to various sources of methane emissions.